 There are more and more fans today in England and America who want to produce the traditional genuine Ginger Root Beer again.
 The final products sold as "Ginger Root Beer" are nowadays usually synthetic soft drinks which are not only produced without alcohol but also without any fermentation processes done by bacteria and yeasts.
 So, anyone who wants to enjoy the fresh and natural ingredients ginger and molasses, and also values a biological active drink, will have to produce his very own Ginger Root Beer at home still today.
 Wellness-Drinks is the first supplier offering Ginger Root drinks made from this specially grown Water Kefir culture in Germany and Europe.

-Order now - special offer for only 3 more days
+Order now - last day of our special offer

 ORGANIC WATER KEFIR +